|Previous | Next|

 What’s the difference between PIX4Dfields and PIX4Dmapper regarding radiometry?

-Radiometric correction is required to be able to compare images taken at different points in time under different weather conditions, and to compute reliable index values.
+Radiometric correction is required to be able to compare multispectral imagery taken at different points in time under different weather conditions, and to compute reliable index values.

 The pixel values from the images depend on the lighting conditions and the camera sensor settings, among other variables, which usually change between flights.
 The correction solves that problem by compensating for external variables in order to estimate a physical property of the field.
 This is the reflectance factor.